Is there a safe colored pencil solvent? Why would you want to use it?

 This can be a dearer way of using solvent as the amount of liquid in a pen is small, but the more gentle application will probably be of benefit.
 The solvent is often alcohol based and they do work.

-If you are using any of these solvent options, be sure to test out a sample on a similar paper and your chosen pencil brand colors.
+If you are using any of these colorless blenders, be sure to test out a sample on a similar paper and your chosen pencil brand colors.
 Some solvents have been known to change the color balance of the pigments.

 After treatment you may find that the solvent has bedded the pigment into the paper with a lot of the wax/oil carrier and the resultant picture surface may be matte where the treatment has taken place.
 This may stand out against the more polished surface of the rest of the picture.